Offensive-Panda/ProcessInjectionTechniques/Classic_Code_Injection_Local/readme.md

 // Allocate a memory buffer for payload with permission RWX my_sc_mem = VirtualAlloc(0, sc_len, MEM_COMMIT | MEM_RESERVE, PAGE_EXECUTE_READWRITE);
 ```
-* `VirtualAlloc Function:` Allocates a region of pages in the virtual address space of the calling process.
+* `VirtualAlloc Function` Allocates a region of pages in the virtual address space of the calling process.
-* `0:` The desired starting address of the allocated region.
+* `0` The desired starting address of the allocated region.
 By specifying 0, the function lets the system determine the location of the allocated memory.
-* `sizeof sc:` The size of the memory to be allocated, which is the size of the shellcode array (sc).
+* `sizeof sc` The size of the memory to be allocated, which is the size of the shellcode array (sc).
-* `MEM_COMMIT:` The memory allocation type, indicating that physical storage in the paging file is allocated.
+* `MEM_COMMIT` The memory allocation type, indicating that physical storage in the paging file is allocated.
-* `PAGE_EXECUTE_READWRITE:` The protection level of the allocated memory, allowing the memory to be read, written, and executed.
+* `PAGE_EXECUTE_READWRITE` The protection level of the allocated memory, allowing the memory to be read, written, and executed.

 Once the memory is allocated, the shellcode is copied into this memory region.
 This is done using the memcpy function, which copies the shellcode bytes to the allocated memory region.
 ```cpp
 // copy payload to allocated buffer using memcpy(), you can also use RtlMoveMemory() memcpy(my_sc_mem, sc, sc_len);
 ```
-* `memcpy Function:` Copies a specified number of bytes from a source to a destination.
+* `memcpy Function` Copies a specified number of bytes from a source to a destination.
-* `exec:` The destination address where the shellcode will be copied.
+* `exec` The destination address where the shellcode will be copied.
 This is the memory allocated by VirtualAlloc.
-* `sc:` The source shellcode that needs to be injected.
+* `sc` The source shellcode that needs to be injected.
-* `sizeof sc:` The size of the shellcode in bytes to copy.
+* `sizeof sc` The size of the shellcode in bytes to copy.

 To execute the shellcode, the code creates a new thread that starts execution at the shellcode's address using CreateThread.
 The newly created thread runs the shellcode in the same process's address space.
 ```cpp